mflx/academic-kickstart/content/post/AgileCoachesHowToImprove.md

 Whether with internal or external Agile Coaches and Scrum Masters, this role can be extremely effective and value-adding, as long as the above-mentioned points, among others, are observed.

-If you have any further questions on this topic, please do not hesitate to contact us!
-We look forward to hearing from you.

 --

 Credit: Photo by [Ross Findon on unsplash](https://unsplash.com/@rossf)